-In June 2020, the Company entered into a Data Transfer Agreement with St. Jude under which Mustang will reimburse St. Jude for costs associated with St. Jude's clinical trial for the treatment of infants with XSCID.
-Pursuant to the terms of this agreement the Company paid an upfront fee of \$1.1 million on July 1, 2020, and will continue to reimburse St. Jude for costs incurred in connection with this trial.
+Since June 2020, the Company has been party to a Data Transfer Agreement with St. Jude Children's Research Hospital ("St. Jude") under which Mustang will reimburse St. Jude for costs associated with St. Jude's clinical trial for the treatment of infants with XSCID whereby, the Company will continue to reimburse St. Jude for costs incurred in connection with this trial.
+Since inception, the Company has reimbursed St. Jude \$2.7 million.